zrr-dorae/farcaster-anon-board/README.md

 }
 ```

-:::warning
+> [!WARNING]
-The Warpcast wallet supports multiple networks.
+> The Warpcast wallet supports multiple networks.
 It is recommended that you ensure that the right network is connected before prompting wallet actions.

 You can use viem's `switchChain` or equivalent to prompt a chain switch.